thicccat688/peerberrypy/README.md

   get_mass_transactions -> Gets transactions either as an Excel or as a Pandas DataFrame.

 Authentication functions:
-  logout -> Logs out of Peerberry and revokes your access token.
+  login -> Logs in to Peerberry's API and assigns your session an access token.
+Use is not recommended as it's done automatically when initializing API instance. logout -> Logs out of Peerberry and revokes your access token.
 Recommended to use after you finish all your operations.

 Note: